kuroganegames/EQ-Bench-jp/README.md

 - Removed some prompts and added new ones; 24 in total now.
 - Reworked the scoring criteria
 - Criteria now are weighted (to increase discriminative power)
-- Inference settings are noted in sample.txt
 - Leaderboard models are now tested for 10 iterations
 - Leaderboard now shows error bars for 95% confidence interval
-- Sample link on leaderboard now show scores for all iterations, as well as inference settings
+- Sample txt on leaderboard now show scores for all iterations, as well as inference settings

 <details>
 <summary>### 2024-04-19 Minor updates</summary>